Amy Jones (cricketer)

-Amy Ellen Jones is an English cricketer who plays as a wicket-keeper and right-handed batter for Warwickshire, Central Sparks, Birmingham Phoenix and England.
+Amy Ellen Jones is an English cricketer who plays as a wicket-keeper and right-handed batter for The Blaze, Birmingham Phoenix, Perth Scorchers and England.
 She made her England debut in 2013 and is a holder of an ECB central contract.

 On 8 September 2022, England's captain Nat Sciver announced that she decided to withdraw from their home white ball series against India "to focus on her mental health and well being".
 In her absence, Jones was named as England's captain for the WT20I and WODI series.

 Early life and career

 Jones was born in Solihull, West Midlands, and raised in nearby Sutton Coldfield, where she attended John Willmott School.
 Her first experience of organised sport was playing on a boys' football team for Aston Villa; she then joined Walmley Cricket Club and rose rapidly through the ranks.
 She has since commented:

 While still in her mid-teens, Jones represented the Warwickshire Academy and began to be selected for England Development and Academy programmes.
 In 2011, when she was 18, she was called up to the England Women's Academy at Loughborough University.
 By then, she was an accomplished wicket-keeper, and had already had her keeping assessed on occasional training sessions at the academy.
 Soon after her callup, she was informed she was to become a full-time member of the academy and deputy to then regular England team wicket-keeper Sarah Taylor.